PxyUp/fitter/README.md

 }
 ```

-- Image - image for the docker registry(please provide which register host)
+- Image - image for the docker registry(provide with registry host)
 - EntryPoint - cmd which will be run inside container
 - Timeout[sec] - timeout for run container(without pulling image)
 - Wait[msec] - timeout of page loading (works just for Chromium based containers)